ToyboxLabs3d/FullStackInterviewApp/README.md

 4. If the user is an admin see all the users connected to a printer, and remove a printer from a user.
 5. Extra: Explain how you would improve this project further, and what limitations this basic structure has.

-Please do not spend more than a couple hours on this
+Please do not spend more than a couple hours on this, do not worry about security or cross browser compatibility.
+This doesn't need to be super pretty, but it should be functional and relatively easy to use.
+The idea is to make a quick experience to help prove you can deal making a basic experience.

 To run this project: